2020–22 MENA Tour

 The 2020–22 MENA Tour, titled as the 2020–22 MENA Tour by Arena for sponsorship reasons, was the ninth season of the MENA Tour.

+In-season changes

 The schedule initially included 11 events to be played in February, March and April.
-The first 5 events were played as scheduled but the remaining 6 were postponed until later in 2020 due to the COVID-19 pandemic and later cancelled.
-Following the strategic alliance formed with the Asian Tour in late 2021, four additional events were held in Thailand in May 2022, co-sanctioned by the Asian Development Tour.
+The first 5 events were played as scheduled but the remaining 6 were postponed until later in 2020 due to the COVID-19 pandemic and eventually later cancelled.
+Following the strategic alliance formed with the Asian Tour in late 2021, four additional events were held in Thailand in May 2022, co-sanctioned with the Asian Development Tour.

 Schedule

 The following table lists official events during the 2020–22 season.

 Order of Merit

-The Order of Merit was titled as the Journey to Jordan and was based on prize money won during the season, calculated using a points-based system.
-Arjun Gupta led the amateur Order of Merit.
+The Order of Merit was titled as the Journey to Jordan and was based on tournament results during the season, calculated using a points-based system.